Bidders express interest in Australian news agency AAP

 AAP, advised by TMT Partners, will on Friday seek responses from the interested parties within 14 to 21 days, he said.

-AAP’s board and shareholders, led by Nine Entertainment Co and the Australian arm of News Corp, have said any approaches should be taken seriously.
+AAP’s board and shareholders, led by Nine Entertainment Co (NEC.AX) and the Australian arm of News Corp (NWSA.O), have said any approaches should be taken seriously.

 Staff were told earlier in the day about the approaches but were told to be “very cautious” about the talks.